zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 These are decorative sandals, foreheads, gem, valvidana, vandura, foresight The layman's plaat.
 Which of the Pawydah's platters?
 Chevara Jewarra, Bowl Jewelery Senasana Jewelery, wearing the exterior of this garbage, its desire to decorate, These are the jewelery of the Pawydah, the capriciousness.
-“Malleness, deception, laughter Game, maze, decorate, dare” is malice, deception, laughter, The game is decorated with the Maithurana doctrine, with the entourage, and with the goods The purity will also be imperceptified.
+"Malleness, deception, laughter Game, maze, decorate, dare" is malice, deception, laughter, The game is decorated with the Maithurana doctrine, with the entourage, and with the goods The purity will also be imperceptified.
 Disposal.
 Bring them into unborn.

 [Msdiv 162] (#msdiv162) {#msdiv162 .ref .msdiv} (14 - 13)

 [APZ 162.1] (#apz162 .1) {#apz162 .1 .ref .apz} "Atherana and Swapana
 Neither do the plant of marking.
-Also do not cream” is the city or Sunnium on the enemies of the Mine brigade when a war was surrounded or arrived Causes of dysentery, fearful, trickle, solanum disease And the blood will cause dysentery, and thus the men will be.
+Also do not cream" is the city or Sunnium on the enemies of the Mine brigade when a war was surrounded or arrived Causes of dysentery, fearful, trickle, solanum disease And the blood will cause dysentery, and thus the men will be.
 Dreams